Skip to main content

 Form FAQs

-Review these frequently asked questions (FAQs) to help you decide which form tool best meets your needs.
+Use the frequently asked questions below to determine which form tool best meets your needs.

 • MS Forms: Forms are designed to be accessible, but some manual edits and reviews will still be necessary.
 Learn more about accessibility in Microsoft Forms.